bremy11/boilerMeetup/README.txt

 	GET-ALL-EVENTS:   For refreshing all of the events
 	GET-EVENT-INFO:   Getting the information of a specified event
 	GET-CNT:	  Getting the total number of events
+	ADD-EVENT:	  Add the specified event to the db
+	DEL-EVENT:	  Delete the specified event from the db